 Even though this research was conducted almost 2 years ago, nothing new has been published on this topic.

 Does garlic fight infection and kill viruses in the body?
-The websites reporting that garlic cures colds and helps the flu are totally exaggerating and embellishing the research.
+Any website claiming that garlic cures colds, helps the flu, or fights coronavirus is totally exaggerating and embellishing the research.
 To be blunt, they’re liars.

 We have gone through the studies and as you see, there really is not much.
 There is not proof that garlic is good for colds and coughs or influenza.